ai-abhishekdey/Computer_Vision/07_Instance_Seg_YOLO_bottle/README.md

 ### Dataset:

-[ROBOFLOW Bottle Detection dataset](https://universe.roboflow.com/hh-hh-nfwyj/bottle-gl3ty) dataset is considered for training the YOLO instance segmentation model.
+[ROBOFLOW Bottle Detection](https://universe.roboflow.com/hh-hh-nfwyj/bottle-gl3ty) dataset is considered for training the YOLO instance segmentation model.
 The dataset is split into the following:

 * train - 587 images